Ebonsignori/obsidian-at-symbol-linking/README.md

 Supports [aliases](https://help.obsidian.md/Linking+notes+and+files/Aliases) (nicknames for a file) that you can set in the properties/metadata of a note via the `alias` or `aliases` field.

 ## Settings
+The plugin uses the link type specified by your Obsidian `"Files & Links" -> "Use [[Wikiliks]]"` setting.
+- Turn on compatibility mode to enable the linking when plugins that show suggestions like the [Tasks plugin](https://github.com/obsidian-tasks-group/obsidian-tasks) are enabled.
+- Optionally include the trigger symbol in the final link text, e.g. `[@evan](./evan.md)` as opposed to `[evan](./evan.md)` (all trigger symbol will follow this setting.)

+### Linking to directories/files
 You can limit links to:
  - From specific directories, like your `People/` directory.
  - **Or** from **specific files**, like your `People.md` file.
 You can configure the level heading using the slider.

+### Creating not found links
-Depending on the previous settings, the creation of a not found `@` link will:
+Depending on the previous settings, the creation of a not found "link" will:
  - Create a new note from a template in a specified directory (for directories linking)
  - **Only if a path is set in the `Use one file for all links`**, append the contact name in the file, as heading.

-- Turn on compatibility mode to enable the linking when plugins that show suggestions like the [Tasks plugin](https://github.com/obsidian-tasks-group/obsidian-tasks) are enabled.
-- Optionally include the trigger symbol in the final link text, e.g. `[@evan](./evan.md)` as opposed to `[evan](./evan.md)` (all trigger symbol will follow this setting.)

-Uses the link type specified by your Obsidian `"Files & Links" -> "Use [[Wikiliks]]"` setting.

 It is also possible to set a trigger per files or folders.
 By default, the default trigger will be set when a new folder/file is added.